amcharaniya/TAC/README.md

 2. Run RGui and install the required R packages by typing `install.packages(c("shiny","shinyjs","dplyr"))` at the R command line
 3. Launch the TAC app by typing `shiny::runGitHub('TACDataApp', 'TACDataProject')`

+You can also access the [source code for this app on GitHub](https://github.com/TACDataProject/TACDataApp).

 ### Explore by Group

 This app allows users to visualize the trend in terrorism incidents by rebel group.
 Access the app at: <https://app.nicklotito.com/shiny/TACgroup/>.